navarrew/bubble-OMR/README.md

 ```

 ---
+# More detailed descriptions of each script are below
+---
 ## Making your bubble sheet
 If you're in a hurry, we provide a few different templates (and their corresponding config files) that should be ready to use right away with no issues.
 You can also freely modify these files for your own use.
 If you want to make your own bubble sheet from scratch that's fine too.